Director of Undergraduate Studies

-Students in the School of Architecture find the design studios the most unusual part of their campus experience.
-In these studios individual designs of buildings and urban areas are prepared by students and then analyzed and critiqued by the faculty.
-The studios meet with the faculty for three-hour sessions every Monday, Wednesday, and Friday afternoons.
-The studios are the School’s equivalent of independent work.
+Students tend to find the design studios the most unique part of their experience.
+In these studios, students prepare individual designs of buildings and urban areas, which are analyzed and critiqued by faculty.
+Studios meet with faculty for three-hour sessions every Tuesday and Thursday afternoon.

 Course Requirements (Departmentals)

 Studios and Design Seminars

 ARC 206 Geometry and Architectural Representation (offered each fall)